15 Places to See Cherry Blossoms Across the United States

 6. The Japanese Tea Garden at Golden Gate Park (San Francisco, California)

-Although you can find cherry trees throughout San Francisco’s Golden Gate Park, head to its Japanese Tea Garden to see the trees interspersed throughout the historic garden’s picturesque bridges, pagodas, and teahouse.
-The peak season for San Francisco’s cherry blossoms is typically around mid-March to mid-April.
-To celebrate the blossoms in grand fashion, head to San Francisco’s Japantown to attend the annual Cherry Blossom Festival, which will take place on April 13, 14, 20, and 21 in 2024.
+Although you can find cherry trees throughout Golden Gate Park, head to its Japanese Tea Garden to see the trees alongside picturesque bridges, pagodas, and a teahouse.
+The peak season for San Francisco’s cherry blossoms is typically mid-March to mid-April.
+To celebrate the blossoms in grand fashion, head to San Francisco’s Japantown to attend the annual Cherry Blossom Festival, which will take place on April 12, 13, 19, and 20 in 2025.

-Tall blooming cherry trees at the quad at the University of Washington
+Tall blooming cherry trees at the quad at the University of Washington, with a few people standing between them on paved path

 The 29 cherry trees planted along the University of Washington’s quad make for an impressive display in the spring